Ain't It Cool News: History

 The site was parodied in the film Jay and Silent Bob Strike Back when the lead characters look at the Movie Poop Shoot site.
 That site was created at MoviePoopShoot.com as part of the film's publicity, and existed as a similar site for some time.
 However, after the release of Clerks II, the site was shut down.
 A site has since been put back up at that same URL, now run by Quick Stop Entertainment, a company probably best known for running the semi-official site for the TV series Scrubs and the official sites for the other films by Jay and Silent Bob Strike Back writer/director Kevin Smith.

 Occasionally, filmmakers interact with fans on the site.
 Sylvester Stallone answered numerous questions from fans in the site's message boards while publicizing the release of Rocky Balboa as well as The Expendables.
 Bruce Willis also posted on the website briefly to promote his film Live Free or Die Hard.

 On April 5, 2012, the first episode of Ain't It Cool with Harry Knowles was posted on YouTube.
 This scripted film news show, presented by Harry Knowles, is intended "to translate the fantasy-esque world of Ain't It Cool News to a different medium".
 In this episode, Knowles reviewed what he claimed to be the script for Ridley Scott's highly anticipated film Prometheus; however, screenwriter Damon Lindelof announced that Knowles must have been "duped", as the script was a fake that had been posted on the Internet almost a month before.
 Knowles then updated the story on the site and attempted an explanation.

 Decline of AICN in popularity

-According to an April 5, 2013, article in The Hollywood Reporter, Knowles' site made $700,000 per year in revenue in its early 2000s prime.
-However, by 2013, traffic had dwindled and ad revenue had dropped to the low six figures.
+According to an April 5, 2013 article in The Hollywood Reporter, Knowles' site made $700,000 per year in revenue in its early 2000s prime.
+By 2013, traffic had dwindled and ad revenue had dropped to the low six figures.
 The Hollywood Reporter also noted that Knowles owed $300,000 in back taxes to the U.S. Internal Revenue Service by that point, and the inability of AICN to adapt beyond a dated '90s web template, being outpaced by newer sites, and its continuing difficulty generating the scoops and headlines it was known for in its prime.